-Our second quarter results are a product of the progress we have made on our cost mitigation strategies.
+Our third quarter results are a product of the progress we have made on our cost mitigation strategies.
 We examined every area of spending throughout our business and believe we identified ways to drive efficiencies, eliminate unnecessary expense, and focus on the highest and best use of each dollar.
-The resulting impact is a 61.6% year-over-year reduction in total operating expenses in the second quarter of 2023, resulting in a \$12.0 million improvement in our pre-tax net loss despite lower sales when comparing to the prior year period.
-Moving forward, we believe our optimized spending plan will begin to materially benefit from portfolio-wide price increases taken in 2022 and productivity initiatives throughout our supply chain.
-While we intend to continue to invest to drive meaningful growth in net sales, we are doing so in a more disciplined manner that acknowledges the fundamental changes in direct-to-consumer advertising markets.
+The resulting impact is a 30.7% year-over-year reduction in total operating expenses in the third quarter of 2023, resulting in a 28.5% year-over-year improvement in our Adjusted EBITDA Loss despite lower sales when comparing to the prior year period.
+We believe that our optimized spending plan has benefited from portfolio-wide price increases taken in 2022 and productivity initiatives throughout our supply chain.
+While we intend to continue to invest to drive meaningful growth in net sales, we are doing so in a disciplined manner that acknowledges the fundamental changes in direct-to-consumer advertising markets and shopper behavior.
 By monitoring our unit economics closely, maintaining an optimized spending profile, and seeking to meaningfully grow net sales, we believe we will be able to drive further reductions in our net losses moving forward.